co/TheLastRogue/README.md

 ##Installation
 ###Linux

-Just clone this repository: <code>git clone http://github.com/co/TheLastRogue.git</code>
+Clone this repository: <code>git clone http://github.com/co/TheLastRogue.git</code>
+Next, download the libtcod library and move the .so files from the archive to the "TheLastRogue" directory.

 ###Windows